- Assembly Bill 1468 Report

 - Analyze legislation which has a fiscal impact.

-- Develop and maintain the California State Accounting and Reporting System (CALSTARS).
+- Maintain the California State Accounting and Reporting System (CALSTARS).

 - Monitor / audit expenditures by state departments to ensure compliance with law, approved standards, and policies.

 - Develop population and enrollment estimates and projections.

 - Review expenditures for information technology activities of the departments.